Photography & Video

-The Web Office, along with the Offices of Creative Services and Communications, is responsible for managing the University's official electronic assets, such as video and photography.
+The Web Office, along with the Office of Communications, is responsible for managing the University's official electronic assets, such as video and photography.

 Official Southwestern Flickr Group

-The main responsibilities for video at Southwestern lie with Audiovisual Services.
+The main responsibility for video at Southwestern lies with Audiovisual Services.
 They provide audiovisual equipment for delivery and loan, support of all audiovisual equipment on campus, video production assistance and duplication, event support, Library facility management, and copyright assistance.

 The Web Office also creates video packages for marketing and news.
 We currently share our video properties on YouTube and Vimeo.
 If you have an idea for a video we can produce and share on the Southwestern web site, contact us.

 Social media are very powerful and can be great tools to use to raise visibility and awareness of your department, office, programming, organization, etc. They can also wither and die, and ultimately reflect poorly on your office/ department/ organization if not used properly.
-We can help you sort through the current crop of social networking applications to help determine your best strategy for using social media.
-Just get in touch and we'll go from there.
+The associate director for new media, Danielle Stapleton, can help you sort through the current crop of social networking applications to help determine your best strategy for using social media.
+Visit the Social @ SU website or get in touch directly and go from there.